 - Brightcove – instead of advertising, you sell video and get 70% of sales

 Unused Computer Resources

-Years ago, I remember installing [email protected] to donate my computer’s unused time towards finding extraterrestrial intelligence (SETI stands for SEarch for Extraterrestrial Intelligence). [email protected] still exists but a new set of companies have cropped up and they will pay you to run an application on your computer – don’t do them.
+Years ago, I remember installing SETI@Home to donate my computer’s unused time towards finding extraterrestrial intelligence (SETI stands for SEarch for Extraterrestrial Intelligence).
+SETI@home still exists but a new set of companies have cropped up and they will pay you to run an application on your computer – don’t do them.

 You’ll see lists of sites and companies elsewhere, they’re usually out of date.
 Many of the companies (Gomez, Slicify, CoinBeez, etc.) are out of business.
-Gomez BBB listing states that they are believed to be out of business, though the website is up and taking registrations.
+Gomez BBB listing states that they are believed to be out of business (you can’t even find it on BBB now), though the website is up and taking registrations.

 The ones that are left pay out very poorly, which explains why the other guys went out of business!
 I kept this listing here in case I find anything good but I suspect it’s a fool’s errand.